ammraleigh/GettingandCleaningData/README.md

 The run_analysis.R script performs the following activites to create the tidyDataSet2 deliverable:

 **Prepare Test Data**
-1 Read data from "Activity_labels.txt" into Activity Desc
+1 Read data from "Activity_labels.txt" into ActivityDesc
-2 Read in "subject_test.txt" into dataTest and add the column name "SubjectID"
+2 Column 1 SubjectID: Read in "subject_test.txt" into dataTest and add the column name "SubjectID"
-3 Create a vector of nrow(dataTest) "Test"and add this column to the right of dataTest
+3 Column 2 SubjectType: create a vector of nrow(dataTest) "Test"and add this column to the right of dataTest
 4 Read in Test data activity levels from "y_test.txt" as "Activity" into temp and convert the integer field to a Factor.
 Use blank.lines.skip = TRUE to remove a blank line.
 5 Update the Activity Factor in temp with the Activity Descriptions in ActivityDesc
-6 Add temp as a column to the right of dataTest
+6 Column 3 Activity: Add temp as a column to the right of dataTest
 7 Read in Test derived statistics ('features') from "X_test.txt"into temp
 8 Compute the mean and sd for all of the rows in temp and add them to new columns: temp\$Mean and temp\$SD.
-9 Add columns temp\$Mean and temp\$SD to the right of dataTest
+9 Columns 4&5 MeasureMean & Measure SD: Add MeasureMean and MeasureSD columns 4 and 5: Add columns temp\$Mean and temp\$SD to the right of dataTest
-10 Update the column names for "SubjectType", "MeasureMean", and "MeasureSD"
+10 Update the column names 2, 4, and 5 as "SubjectType", "MeasureMean", and "MeasureSD"

 **Prepare Train Data**
-1 Read in "subject_train.txt" into dataTest and add the column name "SubjectID"
+1 Column 1 SubjectID: Read in "subject_train.txt" into dataTest and add the column name "SubjectID"
-2 Create a vector of nrow(dataTrain) "Training"and add this column to the right of dataTrain
+2 Column 2 SubjectType: Create a vector of nrow(dataTrain) "Training"and add this column to the right of dataTrain
 3 Read in Train data activity levels from "y_train.txt" as "Activity" into temp and convert the integer field to a Factor.
 Use blank.lines.skip = TRUE to remove a blank line.
 4 Update the Activity Factor in temp with the Activity Descriptions in ActivityDesc
-5 Add temp as a column to the right of dataTrain
+5 Column 3 Activity: Add temp as a column to the right of dataTrain
 6 Read in Train derived statistics ('features') from "X_train.txt"into temp
 7 Compute the mean and sd for all of the rows in temp and add them to new columns: temp\$Mean and temp\$SD.
-8 Add columns temp\$Mean and temp\$SD to the right of dataTrain
+8 Columns 4&5 MeasureMean & Measure SD: Add columns temp\$Mean and temp\$SD to the right of dataTrain
-9 Update the column names for "SubjectType", "MeasureMean", and "MeasureSD"
+9 Update the column names 2, 4, and 5 as "SubjectType", "MeasureMean", and "MeasureSD"

 **Combine Test and Train Data into Tidy Data Set (tidyDataSet1)**
 1 Using row bind combine dataTest and dataTrain into tidyDataSet1